 Mahatma Gandhi made about seven trips to Odisha between 1921 and 1946.

-Moved by extreme poverty here, he had said, “The picture of Odisha, which is dancing before my eyes, has convinced me that it will be Swaraj for them, if we can provide food to them.
-The best way to this is to propagate khadi.
+Moved by extreme poverty here, he had said, “The picture of Odisha, which is dancing before my eyes, has convinced me that it will be Swaraj for them if we can provide food to them.
+The best way to do this is to propagate khadi.
 If this programme is carried out sincerely, khadi production in Utkal will increase and one day, this province may become the khadi store of India.”

 On the eve of Gandhi Jayanti, we’ll revisit the places that Mahatma Gandhi toured in Odisha.

 Gandhi, for the first time, visited Odisha in 1921.
 Accompanied by Kasturba, he arrived at Cuttack on Dola Purnima day on March 23.
-Gandhi addressed the first meeting of the day at Kadam-i-Rasool, where topics such as Khilafat Movement and Hindu-Muslim unity were discussed.
+Gandhi addressed the first meeting of the day at Kadam-i-Rasool, where topics such as the Khilafat Movement and Hindu-Muslim unity were discussed.